 Employee theft is a much more serious problem than you might imagine.
 Research and assessments by the Association of Certified Fraud Examiners estimates 7 percent of a business’ gross revenue is lost to internal theft and/or shrinkage.

 An alarmingly high proportion of people applying for employment in a variety of fields “fluff” up their CV to appear more qualified than they are.
 There is an argument that most are fairly harmless enhancements of one’s experience or they might claim to have been more instrumental in a project than they actually were.
-In my book, a lie is a lie no matter how small, I have seen a number of business employ the “wrong” person based on what their CV and interview went like.
+In my book, a lie is a lie no matter how small, I have seen a number of businesses employ the “wrong” person based on how their interview went.
 It can turn into a very costly mistake.
 In more serious cases they could be hiding criminal records, serious drug addiction and have omitted jobs that they have been dismissed from.

 Head Hunters / Recruitment Consultants and Lie Detectors